Note: The links in this post are affiliate links.

 If I were you I would send him one more email and ask him to respond right away.
 If he doesn’t respond to that message either you should probably leave negative feedback for the transaction and buy your RAM somewhere else.

-By the way, your Dell XPS 8900 probably came with two 4GB RAM sticks installed instead of a single 8GB stick, and I recommend that you install two additional 4GB RAM sticks in the empty slots instead of a single 8GB stick.
+By the way, your Dell desktop probably came with two 4GB RAM sticks installed instead of a single 8GB stick, and I recommend that you install two additional 4GB RAM sticks in the empty slots instead of a single 8GB stick.

 Crucial (the folks behind the awesome System Scanner app) sells some of the best quality memory products that you can buy.
 Yes, they do charge more than some other retailers, but I believe its worth it due to the quality of their products and their exceptional service.

-Another option is to buy your RAM from Amazon.
+Another option is to buy your RAM from Amazon and potentially save some cash.

-Still another option is to take your computer into your nearest Best Buy store and have them install the proper RAM for you.
+Still another option is to take your computer into your nearest Best Buy store or a local computer repair shop and have them install the proper RAM for you.
 They’ll charge you an installation fee, but if something goes wrong and your PC gets damaged they’ll be responsible for making it right.